Competitive Marketing Intelligence: A Complete Guide

 This information will also help you understand the strategies your target audience is exposed to, so you can perform further research on whether or not it’s working.

-Use market research tools to dig deep
+Use market research tools and other competitive marketing intelligence data sources to dig deep

 While market research does not always equate with competitive marketing intelligence, you can certainly get many of the insights you need.